Barr clears Justice Dept. to investigate alleged voting irregularities as Trump makes unfounded fraud claims

 Matthew Miller, a former Justice Department spokesman during the Obama administration, said, “There’s no justification for doing this now.”

-“The best case scenario is that Barr did this to appease Trump and add credibility to his allegations of voter fraud,” Miller said.
-“The worst case scenario is that DOJ is planning to intervene in some way and try to throw the election to the president.
+“The best-case scenario is that Barr did this to appease Trump and add credibility to his allegations of voter fraud,” Miller said.
+“The worst-case scenario is that DOJ is planning to intervene in some way and try to throw the election to the president.
 Neither one is good, but one is much, much worse than the other.”

 Bob Bauer, a Biden campaign attorney, said in a statement partially quoting Barr’s memo that it was “deeply unfortunate” that Barr “chose to issue a memorandum that will only fuel the ‘specious, speculative, fanciful or far-fetched claims’ he professes to guard against.”